Reichenbach an der Fils

-Reichenbach an der Fils is a town in the Esslingen district in Baden-Württemberg in southern Germany.
+Reichenbach an der Fils (/de/, lit.
+'Reichenbach on the Fils') is a municipality in the Esslingen district in Baden-Württemberg in southern Germany.

 Geography

 Geographical Location

 The municipality of Reichenbach an der Fils is approximately 12 km (as the crow flies) east-southeast of the district town of Esslingen and about 25 km in the same direction from the state capital, Stuttgart.
 It is situated on the Fils River, which flows westward here, with the Reichenbach coming from the north, the Lützelbach from the northwest, and subsequently the Talbach from the southeast.
 The municipal area is predominantly located to the right of the river; its northern part belongs to the Schurwald subarea of the Schurwald and Welzheimer Wald natural region, while its smaller southern part along the river course belongs to the foothills of the central Swabian Alb.
 The lowest point at approximately 253 meters above sea level is at the outlet of the Fils, while the highest point, the Probst forested hill, reaches up to 446 meters above sea level in the northeast.